AFanthomme/ManifoldsSupportRNI/README.md

 ```

 to reproduce the most important findings of the paper without having to go through the very extensive list of experiments
 that lead to those results.
-We also do not present all intermediate checks performed to avoid making things too heavy, but strong emphassis was put on ensuring complete observability of all aspect of our theory.
+We also do not present all intermediate checks performed to avoid making things too heavy, but strong emphasis was put on ensuring complete observability of all aspect of our theory.

 Because of this, each experiment produces **a lot** of plots for each training run.
 While those are vector graphics and not heavy on their own, the results folder can easily climb to 10Gb if you rerun everything.